Alyssa-Kruczek/Compiler/README.md

 # Compiler
-Capstone Project - create a compiler for a subset of the C language in Python
+Capstone Project - create a compiler in Python for a small, C-like language

 Use the Compiler.ipynb file to compile the .c files into MASM Assembly